Exterior complex scaling enables physics-informed neural networks for quantum scattering: Results

+For the ECS transformation I use $R_0 = 20$~fm, $R_{\text{max}} = 60$~fm, $\theta = 12^\circ$, and a transition width $w = 0.1 R_0 = 2$~fm.
+These choices follow the standard criteria established in the atomic and molecular ECS literature~\cite{McCurdy2004,Rescigno2000}: $R_0$ must exceed the range of the nuclear potential (the Woods-Saxon half-value radius is $R_V \approx 4.3$~fm here, so $R_0 = 20$~fm is comfortably beyond it); $\theta$ must be large enough that outgoing waves are adequately damped, but small enough that the Coulomb potential $1/x(r)$ at complex coordinates does not amplify round-off errors and the rapidly decaying solution can still be resolved by a moderate number of collocation points; and $R_{\text{max}}$ must give a small ECS damping factor $\exp[-k(R_{\text{max}}-R_0)\sin\theta]$, which evaluates to $\approx 4 \times 10^{-4}$ for the present parameters and is well below the $10^{-3}$ threshold required for adequate absorption at the outer boundary.
+The same general criteria, applied to the heavier system, motivate the slightly different parameters quoted below for $^6$Li+$^{208}$Pb.

 Figure~\ref{fig:n40Ca_phases} compares PINN-ECS results with reference values from the COLOSS code~\cite{Liu2025}, which solves the same scattering problem using conventional complex scaling with Lagrange-mesh discretization.
 Panel~(a) shows the phase shifts $\delta$ for all 21 channels, where black squares connected by lines represent the COLOSS reference and red circles show the PINN-ECS results.
 The two methods agree so well that the symbols overlap for most channels.
 Panel~(b) displays the S-matrix magnitudes $|S|$, which characterize absorption into non-elastic channels.
 The horizontal dashed line marks the unitarity limit $|S| = 1$.
 Panel~(c) shows the phase shift errors $\Delta\delta = \delta_{\text{PINN}} - \delta_{\text{COLOSS}}$ as a bar chart.
-For low-$\ell$ channels ($\ell \leq 5$), the errors are below $0.1^\circ$.
-For the highest partial waves ($\ell = 6$--$10$), the errors increase but remain below $1.5^\circ$ in all cases.
+For the strongly absorbed channels ($\ell \leq 4$), the errors are at the $0.1^\circ$ level.
+For the higher partial waves ($\ell = 5$--$10$), the errors increase but remain $\leq 0.60^\circ$ in all cases, with the worst case at $i_{11/2}$ ($\ell = 6$).
+The mean $|\Delta\delta|$ across all 20 spin-orbit channels is $0.09^\circ$.
+The matching-radius spread (the analogue of the error bars shown in Fig.~\ref{fig:6Li208Pb}(c) for the heavy-ion benchmark) is below $0.08^\circ$ for all 21 channels (mean $0.012^\circ$) and would be smaller than the symbol size in Fig.~\ref{fig:n40Ca_phases}; it is therefore omitted from the plot.